 We can provide advice and treatment for a range of paediatric conditions.
-We have a range of GPs who are all used to seeing children in general practice .
-However, one of our doctors , Dr David Capehorn, has specialist paediatric expertise.
+We have a numerous GPs who are all used to seeing children in general practice.
+However, one of our doctors, Dr David Capehorn, has specialist paediatric expertise.

 Dr Capehorn lectures and teaches all over the country on general paediatric matters and is co-author of significant textbooks.
-Within the NHS has has been a Medical Director of a Primary care paediatric service for more than 15 years and he has worked full time or part time in paediatrics at Bristol Children’s Hospital.
+Within the NHS has been a Medical Director of a Primary care paediatric service for more than 15 years, and he has worked full time or part-time in paediatrics at Bristol Children’s Hospital.

 In many cases , services are limited within the NHS, for example continence services.
 Where such services are available there may be significant waits to see someone in certain areas.
 This does not apply at The Medical and, in most circumstances, arrangements can be made to see your child relatively quickly for routine matters.

 You do not have to give up your NHS GP to see us, however, the help and advice can run alongside NHS services.
 The most important thing is you will see the same clinician.
 You will not be seeing a different doctor at each appointment unless you choose to do so.
 Dr Capehorn will endeavour to see all cases personally and put together a management plan personally.

 The list below is a set of examples of the type of cases Dr Capehorn commonly sees and for which expert help is available.
 These are examples and the list is not exhaustive:

 To include bedwetting, constipation, daytime wetting accidents, stool (poo) accidents/soiling.